Careers in Energy Week 2021:

 17 Ideas for Recognizing, Hosting, and Celebrating Careers in Energy Virtually

-Careers in Energy Week, to be observed October 19-23, celebrates its 10th anniversary this year!
+Careers in Energy Week, to be observed October 18-22, celebrates its 11th anniversary this year!
 That’s ten years of increasing the public’s awareness about energy careers and inspiring students and career-changers to become leaders for 21st Century energy jobs.
-While this annual observance has typically played host to an array of special events that showcase the essential work done by energy companies, as well as the impact the energy sector has on the local economy, this year’s Careers in Energy Week will look a little different, like so many events in 2020.
+While this annual observance has typically played host to an array of special events that showcase the essential work done by energy companies, as well as the impact the energy sector has on the local economy, this year’s Careers in Energy Week will look a little different, like so many events over the last year.
 This is the year Careers in Energy Week will go virtual for many, offering new ways to showcase the innovation and creativity that exists in the industry.

 Here are some new (and tried-and-true) ideas to help you celebrate Careers in Energy Week virtually:

 CEWD is taking the industry’s message to the streets virtually, in a big way.
-We are partnering with educators, minority serving organizations, workforce boards, veterans’ groups and others to connect students, men and women with energy careers.
+We are partnering with educators, minority-serving organizations, workforce boards, veterans’ groups and others to connect students, men and women with energy careers.
 With educational programming, a job fair, exhibits, chat rooms, and resources, there is no better way to showcase the magnitude of the industry’s reach.
-Be part of this debut event and promote it to others!
+Learn more, be part of the event, and help us promote it to others!

 Get a Proclamation Signed